skip to Main Content

 Over the years, Global Voice Group (GVG) has been working with African governments and regulators in supporting the implementation of different data solutions.

-We had a chat with James Claude, CEO at GVG touching on the work GVG is doing with regulators on the continent and some of their successes in the recent past.
+We had a chat with James Claude, CEO at GVG, touching on the work GVG is doing with regulators on the continent and some of their successes in the recent past.

 How can data solutions impact the African economy?

-Data is becoming an important asset for companies, for countries and even for all the participants, which are the citizens of those countries generating all of these data.
+Data is becoming an important asset for companies, for countries, and even for all the participants, which are the citizens of those countries generating all of these data.

-The Mobile Money Monitoring (M3) is an intelligent platform that uses machine learning and predictive analysis to oversee the whole mobile money ecosystem in different countries.
+Mobile Money Monitoring (M3) is an intelligent platform that uses machine learning and predictive analysis to oversee the whole mobile money ecosystem in different countries.

-And then, based on machine learning and big data analytics, we can potentially collect and identify suspicious transactions related to money laundering or illicit activity.
+Based on machine learning and big data analytics, we can potentially collect and identify suspicious transactions related to money laundering or illicit activity.

 Has Africa leveraged technology to its maximum to solve the financial inclusion challenge?

-Tell us about the TransFin solution?
+Could you tell us about the TransFin solution?

 Bottomline